locomotivecms/engine/README.md

-Following are instruction on how to set up a development enviroment on an Ubunutu Operating System using Orcal Virtual Box:
+Following are instruction on how to set up a development enviroment on an Ubunutu Operating System using Oracle Virtual Box:

-Download Orcal VirtualBox on your actual machine: https://www.virtualbox.org/wiki/Downloads
+Download Oracle VirtualBox on your actual machine: https://www.virtualbox.org/wiki/Downloads

 Download the Ubuntu ISO file: https://www.ubuntu.com/download/desktop